top of page

 Another twentieth century philosopher, Martin Heidegger, explored this theme in his writing too.
 He concluded that all philosophising was about 'homecoming', which he defined as the search for 'truth and meaning'.

 Both Odysseus and Will Ferrell's character Lars are very human characters.
-They are flawed, self-centred, and don't always make the right decision.
+They are flawed, self-centred, and make terrible decisions.
 Their hero's journey represents the part of them that yearns for excitement and self-discovery.
 In Freudian terms 'Ego'.
 But the ego is fragile; vanity and hubris are the heroes' shadow.

 Of course, the journey is just as important as the destination.
 Odysseus's story turns thrilling as he encounters the lotus-eaters, the six-headed monster Scylla, and the captivating witch-goddess Circe.
 In The Story of Fire Saga, Lars dream of pop stardom takes him away from Iceland to the Eurovision Song Contest.
 But as our characters lose themselves in their journey, they risk losing what is important to them.